SDWebImage/SDWebImageSwiftUI/README.md

 This framework is under heavily development, it's recommended to use [the latest release](https://github.com/SDWebImage/SDWebImageSwiftUI/releases) as much as possible (including SDWebImage dependency).

-Note we do not guarantee the public API stable for current status until v1.0 version, to follow [Semantic Versioning](https://semver.org/).
+Note we do not guarantee the public API stable for current status until v1.0 version (released soon in February), to follow [Semantic Versioning](https://semver.org/).

 All issue reports, feature requests, contributions, and GitHub stars are welcomed.
 Hope for active feedback and promotion if you find this framework useful.